arnau/seachess/corpus/notes/cookie_monsters.md

 ╰───┴───────────┴───────╯
 ```

-There are two places that are relevant for this analysis: `cookies.sqlite` and all databases that conform `storage/**/ls/data.sqlite`.
+There are two places that are relevant for this analysis: `cookies.sqlite` and all databases that conform to `storage/**/ls/data.sqlite`.

 Before exploring how data is layed out there is a detour that will help filter out non-casual browsing: the Multi-Account Containers add-on.